salesforce-ux/stylelint-sds/README.md

 #### **Minimum Required Node.js Version**
 - The minimum supported Node.js version is **v20.18.3**.
 - We recommend using the latest **Active LTS** release for the best performance and compatibility.
+- The tool verifies the Node.js version at the beginning of the process.
+If the Node.js requirements are met, the subsequent steps will proceed smoothly.

 #### Extensions
 To enhance your linting and error analysis experience, consider installing the following VSCode extensions: